AlNuN/gallows/readme.md

 - Add `setPalavraSecreta(palavra)` to set a word to be guessed
 - Add `getLacunas()` to get an array filled with an empty string for each letter of the chosen word
 - Add `getEtapa()`, that returns a number that represents the game state

+Now, the main function in `jogo.js` receives a sprite object as a parameter

+- Add `processaChute(chute)` function.
+It should fill the letter in `lacunas` if the guess is right or make the hanged man sprite show a new limb